6 steps to Consider When On-boarding Digital Care Planning

 In terms of which devices should be used, we usually recommend mobile phones for the care staff and tablets for nurses, due to the different nature of their work.

-After setting up all the deadlines and the overall time table for the entire project, it is time to introduce the plan to the local management team.
-In this particular phase of the project it is paramount to underline the advantages the new technology hands the managers as well as their employees.
+After setting up all the deadlines and the overall timetable for the entire project, it is time to introduce the plan to the local management team.
+In this particular phase of the project, it is paramount to underline the advantages of the new technology hands the managers as well as their employees.
 Be clear on defining the local management’s role in the implementation.
-Furthermore, it is important that these ambassadors really believe in the project, so they can convey this enthusiasm to their colleagues and employees.
+Furthermore, these ambassadors must believe in the project, so they can convey this enthusiasm to their colleagues and employees.

-4. Kick offSo far, the overall management and the local management are the only stakeholders who have been involved.
-However, at this stage of the project the employees are introduced to the new solution.
-Depending on your area of business, the employees might have a bit of a hard time adjusting from paper-based documentation and work flows to a new digital approach.
+The staff might have a bit of a hard time adjusting from paper-based documentation and workflows to a new digital approach.
 Therefore, it is important to maintain the local managers as your biggest supporters.
 Their most significant task is to continuously explain and underline the purpose of going digital.
 In short, what’s in it for me?

-In addition to this, it is key to allocate resources to answering any questions the employees might have about this new development.
-In fact, there is nothing spooky about it and information works for you – not against.
+In addition to this, it is key to allocate resources to answer any questions the employees might have about this new development.

 How do I ensure the digitisation process becomes successful?